-7 This paper aims to provide a snapshot of the Turkish mobile market and evaluation of the auction 8 process in GSM market.
-Turkey with a mobile coverage rate of 99.65% provided by more than 90 9 thousand base station sites constitutes a good example for GSM market in Europe.
-This rate is among 10 the best coverage rates throughout Europe.
+This paper aims to provide a snapshot of the Turkish mobile market and evaluation of the auction process in mobilemarket.
+Turkey with a mobile coverage rate of 99.65% provided by more than 90 thousand base station sites constitutes a good example for mobilemarket in Europe.
+This rate is among the best coverage rates throughout Europe.
 Examples from other countries are also presented as a way of comparison and reaching conclusions for policy makers and practitioners.
-The use of auctions 11 12 to enhance allocative efficiency of a scarce resource such as telecom spectrum is vital.
-However, the 13 desired efficiencies shall not be realized unless the auction design and spectrum management policies 14 are both optimal.
-Thus, a model of spectrum auctions is developed for the purpose of this study as a 15 contribution to the literature.
+The use of auctions to enhance allocative efficiency of a scarce resource such as telecom spectrum is vital.
+However, the desired efficiencies shall not be realized unless the auction design and spectrum management policies are both optimal.
+Thus, a model of spectrum auctions is developed for the purpose of this study as a contribution to the literature.
+The model is based both on earlier experiences of Information and Communication Technologies Agency of Turkey and conclusions drawn from the literature.
+The model suggests a straightforward roadmap and flowchart for the policy makers.

-17 Keywords: Spectrum auctions, communication, mobile market.
+Keywords: Spectrum auctions, mobile market, Turkey, telecommunication, mobile penetration.

-19 Introduction
+Introduction